 GeneCards Summary for CDC25C Gene

 CDC25C (Cell Division Cycle 25C) is a Protein Coding gene.
 Diseases associated with CDC25C include Plague and Ataxia-Telangiectasia.
-Among its related pathways are Cell Cycle Checkpoints and Cell cycle Role of 14-3-3 proteins in cell cycle regulation.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and ATM Pathway.
 GO annotations related to this gene include protein kinase binding and WW domain binding.
-An important paralog of this gene is CDC25A.
+An important paralog of this gene is CDC25B.

 UniProtKB/Swiss-Prot for CDC25C Gene

 Functions as a dosage-dependent inducer in mitotic control.
 Tyrosine protein phosphatase required for progression of the cell cycle.
 When phosphorylated, highly effective in activating G2 cells into prophase.
 Directly dephosphorylates CDK1 and activates its kinase activity.

 Cdc25 is a dual specificity phosphatase with three isoforms in mammalian cells - Cdc25A, B and C. Cdc25 activates cdk complexes that drive the cell cycle.
 Cdc25 is involved in the DNA damage checkpoints and is known as a key mediator of cell cycle progression.